backdrop-contrib/ip_geoloc/markers/README.txt

-Marker images for "IP Gelocation Views and maps" module
+Marker images for "IP Gelocation Views and Maps" module
 =======================================================

-All you need to do to add a new marker image to your set of Google Map markers is to drop a new .png image file in the /markers folder.
+All you need to do to add a new marker image to your set of markers is drop a new .png image file in the /markers folder.

-In order for the image to align exactly with its location beware of the
-following:
+The markers in this directory are all 21 pixels wide.
+If you wish to use markers of different dimensions you can do so by specifying an alternative marker directory and marker dimensions on the module configuration page.

-o image size is expected to be 20-21 pixels wide by 34 pixels high o the anchor point of all marker images is expected to be at (10,34), i.e. on the bottom border of the image, centered.
+The anchor point of all marker images is expected to be in the centre of the bottom border of the image.

 Note: images in this folder are NOT used when you elect OpenLayers for your maps.
-OpenLayers has its own set of markers, see the admin/structure/openlayers/maps page and click edit or clone to open one of your maps.
+OpenLayers has its own set of markers.
+On the admin/structure/openlayers/maps page click edit or clone to open one of your maps.
 Then click the vertical tab "Layers & Styles" to view available marker styles in the "Overlay layers" section of the page.

 ACKNOWLEDGEMENT:
-The markers in this directory were kindly copied from the GMap module.
+Most of the markers in this directory were kindly copied from the GMap module.